webexpress-framework/WebExpress/doc/development_guide.md

 ║│                     │░│                                                            │║
 ║│                     │░│                                                            │║
 ║│                     │░│                                                            │║
-║│                     │░└────────────────────────────────────────────────────────────┘║
-║│                     │░┌Footer──────────────────────────────────────────────────────┐║
-║│                     │░│                                                            │║
 ║└─────────────────────┘ └────────────────────────────────────────────────────────────┘║
+║┌Footer──────────────────────────────────────────────────────────────────────────────┐║
+║│                                                                                    │║
+║└────────────────────────────────────────────────────────────────────────────────────┘║
 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

 ### Header
-The business application header contains buttons and submenus to navigate the application at the top level.
-The
+The business application header contains buttons and submenus to navigate the application
-`ApplicationNavigator` refers to other (WebExpress) applications.
-The `AppTitle` contains the name of the
+at the top level.
+The `ApplicationNavigator` refers to other (WebExpress) applications.
+The `AppTitle` contains the name of the application.
+This comes from the name attribute of
+the application (see Section 3.3).
+The AppNavigation links point to key features of the
 application.
-This comes from the name attribute of the application (see Section 3.3).
-The AppNavigation links
-point to key features of the application.
 The `QuickCreate` button provides functionality for creating records.
-In
+In the
-the search field, search queries can be passed to the application.
-The `Help` shaft panel groups the application's
+search field, search queries can be passed to the application.
+The `Help` shaft panel groups
-help links.
-The `Notification` button collects all notifications from the application.
-In the `Avatar` button, the
+the application's help links.
+The `Notification` button collects all notifications from the
-functions of the user account are provided.
-The `Setting` button contains the functions for configuring the application.
+application.
+In the `Avatar` button, the functions of the user account are provided.
+The
+`Setting` button contains the functions for configuring the application.

 ```
                          AppNavigationPreferences